MicrosoftDocs/sdk-api/sdk-api-src/content/wmcontainer/nf-wmcontainer-imfasfstreamselector-setstreamselectorflags.md

 ### -param dwStreamSelectorFlags [in]

-Bitwise <b>OR</b> of zero or more members of the <a href="https://docs.microsoft.com/windows/desktop/api/wmcontainer/ne-wmcontainer-mfasf_streamselectorflags">MFASF_STREAMSELECTOR_FLAGS</a> enumeration specifying the options to use.
+Bitwise [MFASF_STREAMSELECTOR_FLAGS](/windows/win32/api/wmcontainer/ne-wmcontainer-mfasf_streamselector_flags)a> enumeration specifying the options to use.

 ## -returns